djeada/Frontend-Notes/notes/11_hosting_websites.md

 # Web Hosting Explained

 So, you've built your website, but it's still confined to your local machine?
 Web hosting is the bridge that makes your site accessible to the world.
-Here's a primer on how to get your website live.
+Here's a guide on how to get your website live.

 ## Domain Name